 Radiosurgery (Gamma Knife) is a single high dose of targeted radiation directed at the tumour(s).

 Radiotherapy is a series of high dose of targeted radiation.

-Medication/Drug Therapies are limited.
-One medication is Bevacizumab (Avastin), which has shrunk vestibular schwannomas and preserved hearing in some cases overseas.
+Medication/Drug therapies are limited.
+One medication is Bevacizumab (Avastin or biosimilar Mvasi), which has shrunk vestibular schwannomas and preserved hearing in some cases overseas.